leofang/cthyb-ohmic/utilities/README_INSTALLATION.md

    linked to system libraries (such as libstdc++.so).
 This is the best we can do because most of these libraries do not have a static version.

+3. To install on workstations over which you have some control (such as running package managers like pkcon), use the script "cmake_input_grads-bd.sh" instead of "cmake_input.sh".

+Known issues:

+1. The source code of alps/hybridization has a bug, see https://github.com/ALPSCore/alps-cthyb/issues/4.

+2. The mpi.py script may not work (on some machines it complains "cannot find boost.mpi").
+Change "boost.mpi" to "mpi" would fix it.

 Useful links: